Dogs in schools: animal mediation to care for pupils

 AdobeStock_413754383 ©tan4ikk - stock.adobe.com

-Although this practice is relatively recent in schools, it has a long history in the medical field, and the presence of animals has proved to be a major asset for dependent or disabled people, not only physically, physiologically and preventively, but also as apedagogical and socialization tool.
+Although this practice is relatively recent in schools, it has a long history in the medical field, and the presence of animals has proved to be a major asset for people with dependencies or disabilities, not only in physical, physiological or preventive terms, but also as apedagogical and socialization tool.

 The current interest in this educational approach underlines the emergence of a new way of looking at animals and a new way of thinking about education.
 The practice of introducing pets into school environments is already producing significant results in terms of student well-being, school climate and learning.